onecloudemoji/onecloudemoji.github.io/_posts/2022-05-01-vagrant-ad-lab.md

 The reality is when I started down this path, I avoided doing Active Directory exploitation because it was just too time consuming to set up infrastucture, use a single attack to destroy it, and then need to stand it up again.
 This is the sort of tool I wanted to exist when I was begining my journey.

 What is most important though, is the deployment of the [badblood project](https://github.com/davidprowe/BadBlood) within the DC.
 It automatically fills your domain with some wack shit for you to practice your AD techniques on.
-Heaps of stuff a bloodhound instance will pick up; SPNs, about 2500 users (some whom are ACTUALLY DOMAIN CONTROLLERS), some with weak, weak passwords for kerberoasting superduper random permissions (some that are totally nonsensicle just for experimenting) and the meat of it all, ACLs.
+Heaps of stuff a bloodhound instance will pick up; SPNs, about 2500 users (some whom are ACTUALLY DOMAIN CONTROLLERS), some with weak, weak passwords for kerberoasting, superduper random permissions (some that are totally nonsensicle just for experimenting) and the meat of it all, ACLs.

 This was one of the most interesting parts of doing work in [OFFSHORE](https://www.hackthebox.com/hacker/pro-labs), the strange ways that I had no idea AD could work.
 Due to the randomization of this tool though, a lot of scenarios not possible to see in those static environments will appear.
 Here is a casual flex because I cannot find an appropriate picture to put here.

 ![offshore](/assets/images/vagrant/offshore.png)

 Years beforehand, I had heard of vagrant and their specific vmware workstation plugin.
 At the time, it was a paid product, so I put it on hold until I had the time to really dig into something with a cost on it.
-I hadn’t known the plugin had become open source until that study day; I was actually going to present a case to work to have them purchase it for me lol.
+I hadn’t known the plugin had become open source until that study day; I was actually going to present a case to work to have them purchase it for me as part of my training and development.
+Funny how things work out.

 This is the first stage of the project; it will morph into various variants; eventually there will be a fully automated version of the entire [pivot lab project](https://onecloudemoji.github.io/labbing/pivoting-and-kerberoast-lab-setup/) and various other things.
 There is no timeline for release, but I need it taken off my whiteboard where it has been since 2019.